flipcoder/singlefile/README.md

 with client, server, and template code embedded in one file.
 You can expand across files if you want, but the main purpose is to have your core web app code condensed for the sake of simplicity.

-Look at example.ls to see how it can be used.
+Look at the examples/ folder to see how it can be used.

 I have plans to make this very flexible, such as having it work with different languages, stacks, base configurations.